 Hazards Houston may encounter include: Flood, Hurricane, Extreme Heat, Thunderstorm Wind, Lightning, Tornado, Expansive Soils, Hail, Wildfire, Drought, Dam Failure, and Winter Storm.
 The CDBG-Mitigation risk assessment addresses all hazards identified in the City of Houston's Hazard Mitigation Plan.
 Detailed analyses are provided on hazards which have significantly impacted Houston in recent years, as well as sea level rise.
+The City created four categories of disaster severity to assist in identifying disaster risk, and the four categories of severity

 The City created four categories of disaster severity to assist in identifying disaster risk, and the four categories of severity are: Substantial, Major, Minor and Limited.
 Disaster events and hazards with Substantial Severity can result in: multiple deaths, complete shutdown of facilities for 30 days or more, and/or more than 50 percent of property destroyed or with major damage.
-A disaster event with Major Severity can result in: injuries and illnesses resulting in permanent disability, complete shutdown of critical facilities for at least 2 weeks, and/or more than 25 percent of p roperty destroyed or with major damage.
+A disaster event with Major Severity can result in: injuries and illnesses resulting in permanent disability, complete shutdown of critical facilities for at least 2 weeks, and/or more than 25 percent of property destroyed or with major damage.
 The City determined in its Hazard Mitigation Plan that Flood, Hurricane, Extreme Heat, Thunderstorm Wind, Lightning, and Tornado events have the chance for substantial or major severity.
-FEMA defined Community Lifelines for incident response allows the federal government to better understand the impacts of hazards and disasters in state and local jurisdictions.
-Ensuring the resilience of Community Lifelines is an important concept in all phases of emergency management, response, and recovery.
-Many of the noted hazards present significant impact to the identified lifelines of: Safety and Security; Food, Water, Sheltering; Communications; Transportation; Health and Medical;